martinhoT/tqs-98262/lab6/ex3/README.md

 In order to break the IES Gate (on new code) with code smells, the increment should have a Maintainability Rating worse than B which, at the time of writing, SonarQube considers to be equal to 6 to 10% of Technical Debt Ratio.

-The code that was chosen to introduce the code smells was the following: `com.getaroom.app.verifyDocumentType` at `fetcher`.
+The code that was chosen to introduce the code smells was the following: `com.getaroom.app.App.verifyDocumentType` at `fetcher`.
 The code with a yellow underline contains suggestions for change from IntelliJ and SonarLint (plugin).

 ### Before